cypress-io/cypress-example-recipes/examples/testing-dom__download/README.md

 Text files are validated right from the browser spec, but the binary files like the downloaded Zip archives need to be validated from Node code using the plugins file.

+The spec also shows how to "catch" form submission that downloads a file using [cy.intercept](https://on.cypress.io/intercept).
+After intercepting the request and redirecting back at the test, the test shows how to request the file and validate it.